-When you're managing your projects in Power BI, I can highly recommend the Gantt chart by MAQ software.
-You can download it for free and it is extremely easy to use.
-All you need to do is enter the name of your projects, the start date and the end date and you're good to go.
-Additional features are also available but not required.
+If you manage your projects in Power BI, I can highly recommend the Gantt chart from MAQ software.
+You can download it for free and it is very easy to use.
+All you have to do is enter the name of your projects, the start date and the end date and you are ready to go.
+Additional features are also available, but not required.
 This could be an overview of your projects.

-However, if you have many projects ongoing you want to add a visual that shows the amount of projects ongoing on at any given time.
-This requires some DAX: you need an additional table that records, for every day, which projects are ongoing.
+However, if you have many projects running, you will want to add a visual that shows how many projects are running at any given time.
+This requires some DAX: You need an additional table that, for each day, keeps track of which projects are in progress.
 That table can be based on the projects table.
-The latter is just a table of your projects that has start and end date as columns.
+The latter is simply a table of your projects with start and end dates as columns.

-In this scenario you would need to crossjoin your date table and your projects table.
-However, you need to be able to adjust the date table, making sure you only have rows out of your date table returned for dates at which a project is running.
+In this scenario, you would need to cross-link your date table and your projects table.
+However, you should be able to modify the date table, ensuring that you only get rows back from your date table for dates that a project is running.
 Enter GENERATE.
-This is a DAX formula that allows for just that; the second table (the projects table) is the result of evaluating it in the context of the first table (your date table).
+This is a DAX formula that allows exactly that; the second table (the projects table) is the result of evaluation in the context of the first table (your date table).

 This would be your code:

-I have also added a value to this data, which could be anything you might want to record: the amount of FTE required for a project, the expected RoI, anything...
+I've also added a value to this data, which can be anything you'd like to capture: the number of FTEs needed for a project, the expected RoI, whatever...

-After having created the second table the above dashboard can be created.
-This shows the amount of projects that are ongoing during a year and allows for filtering the other visuals on the canvas, or for drilling down on it to the months and then to an individual date.
+After the second table is created, the dashboard above can be created.
+This shows the number of projects running during a year and allows you to filter the other visuals on the canvas, or drill down to the months and then to an individual date.